 This recipe originally published in June 2017 has been updated in Feb 2022 with new photos and video.

 Looking for an easy weeknight dinner recipe?
 This versatile ground chicken curry is just perfect with lots of variations and you can adjust the spice levels to your taste.
 You can serve it with soft dinner rolls or you can serve it with rice for a gluten-free meal, with cauliflower rice, or enjoy it as a bowl of chili with your favorite toppings for a low-carb meal.
 There are many creative ways to serve the keema including baking it in puff pastry sheets for delicious samosas.
+And If you are looking for more easy weeknight meal ideas, you have to try the street-style pav bhaji recipe.

 Mom's Kheema Recipe